 You might be surprised to find that you might be helping in significant ways that you didn’t think about.

-After researching your audience, analyze at the qualitative data and look for patterns.
+After researching your audience, analyze all the qualitative data and look for patterns.

 Is there a pain point that was mentioned multiple times?
 Is there a certain industry that a lot of people are in?
 If they already use your tool, was there one benefit repeated by multiple people?